Skip to main content

 Forbidden Solitaire was developed by Grey Alien Games.

 Forbidden Solitaire has received overwhelmingly positive reviews from players.
-Most players liked Forbidden Solitaire for its story but disliked it for its monetization.
+Most players liked Forbidden Solitaire for its story but disliked it for its stability.

 Forbidden Solitaire is a single player game.

-Similar games include Inscryption, SKALD: Against the Black Priory, Slots & Daggers, Inkshade, Sorry We're Closed and others.
+Similar games include Inscryption, Slots & Daggers, Inkshade, Vampire Crawlers: The Turbo Wildcard from Vampire Survivors, NO-SKIN and others.